AdobeDocs/experience-manager-cloud-service.en/help/forms/integrate-adaptive-forms-hcaptcha.md

     * **[!UICONTROL Title]:** Specify the title for your Captcha component, you can identify a form component easily with its unique name both in the form and in the rule editor.
     * **[!UICONTROL Validation Message]:** Provide a validation message that pops before the Captcha challenge.
-    * **[!Validate CAPTCHA]:** You can select one of the option to validate Captcha at form Submission or on a user action.
+    * **[!Validate CAPTCHA]:** You can select one of the options to validate Captcha at form Submission or on a user action.
     * **[!CAPTCHA Servive]:** Select your Captcha service, here you select hCaptcha service.
     * **[!UICONTROL CAPTCHA Configuration]:** Select a Cloud Configuration configured to present the hCaptcha dialog for the form.

-        > [!Note]
+        >[!Note]
-        > You can have multiple Cloud Configurations in your environment for similar purpose.
+        >You can have multiple Cloud Configurations in your environment for a similar purposes.
 So, choose the service carefully.
 If no service is listed, see [Connect your AEM Forms environment with hCaptcha](#connect-your-forms-environment-with-hcaptcha-service) to learn how to create a Cloud Service that connects your AEM Forms environment with hCaptcha service.

     * **Error Message:** Provide the error message to display to the user when the Captcha submission fails.
-    * **Captcha Size:** You can select the display size of hCaptcha challenge dialog.
+    * **Captcha Size:** You can select the display size of the hCaptcha challenge dialog.
 Use the **[!UICONTROL Compact]** option to display a small sized and the **[!UICONTROL Normal]** option to display a relatively large-size hCaptcha challenge dialog or **[!UICONTROL Invisible]** to validate hCaptcha without explicitly rendering the checkbox widget on the user interface.

 1. Select **[!UICONTROL Done]**.

-Now, only legitimate forms, in which the form filler successfully clears the challenge posed by the hCaptcha service, are allowed for the form submission.
+Now, only legitimate forms, in which the form filler successfully clears the challenge posed by the hCaptcha service are allowed for the form submission.

 ## Frequently Asked Questions